Gwadars Multiple Mega Projects Under CPEC To Be Completed In 2022 - UrduPoint

 Gwadar's Multiple Mega Projects Under CPEC To Be Completed In 2022

-The construction work on 300 beds modern hospital in Gwadar was expected to be accomplished by December this year that would ensure best healthcare facilities for the local people,said official source.
+The construction work on 300 beds modern hospital in Gwadar was expected to be accomplished by December this year that would ensure best healthcare facilities for the local people,said an official.

 The second project of Gwadar Eastbay Expressway would connect Gwadar Port to Makran coastal highway which was a six-lane expressway and would also be completed in the current year.